 In order to qualify for the property tax exemption, a renewable energy facility must apply to the Ohio Development Services Agency (ODSA) for certification as a "qualified energy project."
 The facility must be new, have nameplate capacity of more than 250 kilowatts (kW),* begin construction between January 1, 2009 and January 1, 2016, and submit reports to the ODSA regarding construction progress.
-Applications are due to ODSA by December 31, 2015 and facilities must be placed in service by January 1, 2017.
+Applications are due to ODSA by December 31, 2020 and facilities must be placed in service before January 1, 2022.
 Renewable energy facilities certified are granted the property tax exemption for the life of the facility as long as they comply with the following provisions of the property tax exemption.

 In lieu of taxes, the following payments must be made to the county where the renewable energy facility is located:

 - Solar energy facilities: $7,000 per megawatt (MW)

 - All other qualified facilities employing at least 75% Ohio-based employees during construction: $6,000/MW

 - All other qualified facilities employing at least 60% Ohio-based employees during construction: $7,000/MW

 - All other qualified facilities employing at least 50% Ohio-based employees during construction: $8,000/MW